Villoslada

-Villoslada is a municipality located in the province of Segovia in Castilla y Leon, Spain.
+Villoslada is a village located in Santa María la Real de Nieva in the province of Segovia in Castilla y Leon, Spain.

 Context

 Villoslada is the head of the "Sexmo of the Trinity" in the "Commonwealth and Land of Segovia", which is also known as "Villoslada of the Trinity".
 It includes, in addition to the place of its name, the hamlet of San Miguel and the outback of Elmore (or Ermoro).
 It belongs to the party of judicial Santa Maria la Real de Nieva, to which was united as a dependent district for a few years until the recognition of their autonomy as a minor local entity.

 Local economy

 Villoslada is basically a grain producer, as well as a producer of sunflowers and some other minor crops.
 In the past it bred sheep, cattle and pigs.

 Festivals

 Villoslada celebrates the festival of its patron saint, San Miguel, the second weekend in May, although the parish patron is San Nicolas de Bari (celebrated December 6).
 It also holds a San Roque festival on August 16.